 From 28 May a person who is not working will be deemed to be incapable of work if they are self-isolating because they have been notified under the Test and Trace system that they have had contact with a person with coronavirus.
 Such individuals are to self-isolate for 14 days – unless and until they develop symptoms of coronavirus, in which event they are to apply for a test, and if that is positive they must self-isolate for 7 days from when they developed symptoms.

-In published guidance, the government has stated that the Coronavirus Statutory Sick Pay Rebate Scheme will repay eligible employers up to 2 weeks' SSP that they pay, or have paid, to any current or former employees who were eligible to receive it (as per the above) in circumstances where they were unable to work because they either:
+Under the Coronavirus Statutory Sick Pay Rebate Scheme, eligible employers can reclaim up to 2 weeks’ SSP that they pay, or have paid, to any current or former employees who were eligible to receive it as per the above.

 Eligible employers can claim for periods of sickness starting on or after: